Documentation

 You can create visual work instructions, guiding them through each step of the task — just like this work instruction example from Scribe.

 Each step is super brief and scannable to ensure employees don’t waste any more time trying to interpret the meaning behind a phrase.
-Adding high-quality screenshots with cursor aids gives more direction to ensure there’s no confusion.
+Adding high-quality screenshots with cursor aids gives more direction to ensure no confusion.

 You can also create a similar step-by-step process document using Scribe in less than a minute.

-Add the final finishing touches (you can edit, annotate and much more) and share the Scribe with anyone, anywhere.
 Send it directly to your team members, export it in any desired format like PDFs or Confluence, or embed it in your knowledge base.
-And as your processes evolve, you can edit a Scribe at the click of a button.
+The best part?
+As your processes evolve, so can your document!
+You can edit a Scribe at the click of a button and publish those changes instantly across all the places you've shared your document.

-Sign up for a free Scribe account today
+Sign up for a free Scribe account today. ➜

 Work instruction use case 2: Safety instructions